Christopher Paul: Terrorist period

 He received training from al-Qaeda in the early 1990s in Pakistan and Afghanistan.

 He fought on behalf of Islamist militant groups in Bosnia and Afghanistan in the early 1990s.
 In Afghanistan, he is reported to have stayed in the Beit ur Salam guesthouse, a safe house reserved exclusively for graduates of Al Qaeda training camps.

-Then in 1999, he was in Germany training terrorists in a local Islamist cell how to build carbombs and other explosive devices to blow up Americans vacationing in Europe.
+Then in 1999, he was in Germany training terrorists in a local Islamist cell how to build car bombs and other explosive devices to blow up Americans vacationing in Europe.
 He was also alleged, in August 2002, to have met two other men in a suburban Columbus coffee house where they discussed terrorist attacks.
 The other two men were convicted of separate acts: Nuradin Abdi for a plot to blow up an Ohio shopping mall (of which Paul was one of the conspirators), and Iyman Faris (a Pakistani immigrant) for a plot to destroy the Brooklyn Bridge.

 Trial

 Paul was indicted on April 12, 2007, on the following charges: conspiring to support terrorists, conspiring to use a weapon of mass destruction and providing support to terrorists.
 He was charged with planning to set off bombs in Europe and the United States.
 He initially pleaded not guilty.
 In 2008, he pleaded guilty to plotting to bomb targets in Europe and the United States in a plea deal to obtain a lighter sentence.
+According to public data search, he is no longer in prison as of May 22, 2024.